phylovi/bito/README.md

 ### Style

+* Prefer a functional style: returning variables versus modifying them in place.
+Because of return value optimization, this doesn't have a performance penalty.
+* RAII.
+No "new."

 We will use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) to the letter.
 I use [cpplint](https://github.com/cpplint/cpplint) to check some aspects of this.